ciena/pallet/README.md

 scheduled to a node.
 Pods in the set that are already scheduled are not effected.

-When a pod in a set is attempted to be sccheduled and optional planner can be invoked to select a node onto whiccch the pod should be scheduled.
+When a pod in a set is attempted to be scheduled, an optional planner can be invoked to select a node onto which the pod should be scheduled.
 When a pod set is enabled to be scheduled, and if a plan is available, the pods in the set are placed on a node based on the associated plan.
-If not plan for a set is available pods are scheduled via the default mechanism.
+If no plan for a set is available pods are scheduled via the default mechanism.